Skip to main content

 The Neuroendocrine Cascade of Coercive Pressure

 The human body responds to perceived threats, whether physical or psychosocial, through the activation of the Hypothalamic-Pituitary-Adrenal (HPA) axis.
 This is a primitive and powerful survival mechanism.
-When an employee faces significant financial consequences for failing to meet abstract biometric targets ∞ targets they may be physiologically incapable of achieving ∞ the wellness program itself can become the perceived threat, triggering a response.
+When an employee faces significant financial consequences for failing to meet abstract biometric targets ∞ targets they may be physiologically incapable of achieving ∞ the wellness program itself can become the perceived threat, triggering a chronic stress response.

 The sequence of this response is precise: